isabella232/ZenKey-Auth-Tree-Node/README.md

 Steps for testing the ZenKey and ForgeRock configuration
 1. Logout of the Access Management instance.
 2. Access the Access Management instance again by visiting <a href="https://am_url.com/openam/console" target="_blank">https://am_url.com/openam/console</a>.
-3. Select "Sign in with ZenKey"
+3. Log in with ZenKey by selecting the green micro button.
 ![](https://github.com/ForgeRock/ZenKey-Auth-Tree-Node/blob/master/Images/01_sign_in.png)
 4. Select your ZenKey account
 ![](https://github.com/ForgeRock/ZenKey-Auth-Tree-Node/blob/master/Images/02_trusted_browser.png)